-(iii) Review of 2gv costs
+(c) Review of 2gv costs

-98. At its nineteenth session, the Committee recommended that the Court review again the options for possibly mitigating the forecasted costs, including the suitability and extended use of existing equipment.
-Subsequently, the Assembly requested the Court to "in consultation with the Project Director and the Oversight Committee, elaborate new options for reducing the 2gv elements, including the suitability and extended use of existing equipment and to report thereon in detail to the Assembly through the Committee on Budget and Finance".

-99. The Chairperson of the Oversight Committee noted that "the 2gv cost review conducted by the Court in March 2013 had raised the estimated figure for the 2gv elements from $\leq 0.2$ million to $\leq 20.8$ million.
+- 98. At its nineteenth session, the Committee recommended that the Court review again the options for possibly mitigating the forecasted costs, including the suitability and extended use of existing equipment.
+Subsequently, the Assembly requested the Court to "in consultation with the Project Director and the Oversight Committee, elaborate new options for reducing the 2gv elements, including the suitability and extended use of existing equipment and to report thereon in detail to the Assembly through the Committee on Budget and Finance". - 99.
+The Chairperson of the Oversight Committee noted that "the 2gv cost review conducted by the Court in March 2013 had raised the estimated figure for the 2gv elements from 20.2 million to 20.8 million.
 The Oversight Committee was not aware of any preparation of "options for reducing 2gv elements, including through the suitability and extended use of existing equipment".
 It had been informed by the Court that any cost reduction would only become available at the time of submission of the annual budgets for 2014 and 2015.